hermeznetwork/docs/docs/developers/dev-guide.md

 ## Withdrawal
 Funds are recovered from Hermez network by executing two transactions back-to-back:
 1. **Exit transaction**: Funds are transferred from the state tree to the exit tree.
-2. **Withdrawal**: Funds are transferred from Hermez smart contract to the user ethereum address.
+2. **Withdrawal**: Funds are transferred from Hermez smart contract to the user Ethereum address.
 The limit and rate at which funds can be transferred from the smart contract is regulated by a [`leaky bucket`](https://en.wikipedia.org/wiki/Leaky_bucket) algorithm.
 Depending on the amount of available credits in the smart contract, withdrawal may be instantaneous or delayed.

 ### Hermez Withdrawal Limit
 Withdrawals are classified in one of several buckets depending on the USD amount to be withdrawn.
 Every bucket contains some amount of credits indicating the maximum amount that can be withdrawn at any point in time.
 Buckets are re-filled with credits at a specific rate (depending on bucket).
 When a user attempts to withdraw funds, credits in the selected bucket are subtracted.
 If the withdrawal amount exceeds the existing value of credits, the instant withdrawal cannot be performed and a delayed withdrawal will be done instead.
 Delayed withdrawal is handled by the WithdrawalDelayer smart contract.